HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 Alternatively, you can perform an offline installation by following below steps:

-* Download the extension via Download Extension link under Resources section.
+1. Download the extension via Download Extension link under Resources section.
-* Install and open Visual Studio Code.
+2. Install and open Visual Studio Code.
-* Press Ctrl+Shift+X or Cmd+Shift+X to open the Extensions pane.
+3. Press **Ctrl+Shift+X** (for Windows) or **Cmd+Shift+X** (for MacOS) to open the Extensions pane.
-* Click More Actions… (on the top right in Extensions pane) > Install from VSIX…
+4. On the top right of the Extensions pane, click **More Actions… > Install from VSIX…**.
-* Find hcl-dx-extensions-<x.x.x>.vsix on your local file system and click Install.
+5. Find the hcl-dx-extensions-<x.x.x>.vsix on your local file system and click **Install**.
-* Restart VS Code to activate the extension.
+6. Restart VS Code to activate the extension.

-Once you install the HCL DX extension, a DX icon is visible on the VS Code side bar.
+After installing the HCL DX extension, a DX icon is visible on the VS Code sidebar.

 ## Settings

-Go to Settings > User > Extensions > HCL DX Extensions Configuration.
-Set the below configuration arguments.
+Go to **Settings > User > Extensions > HCL DX Extensions Configuration**.
+Set the below configuration arguments:

 * `hclDxExtensions.dxProtocol`: Protocol of the DX Core server
 * `hclDxExtensions.hostname`: Host name of the DX Core server